 Our vocalist Sarah Rose and our guitarist Kienan Dietrich knew each other through the Atlanta music scene, playing in different bands and often sharing bills with one another over the greater part of a decade.
 When Sarah and Kienan’s former bands broke up, they decided to try playing music together, culminating in the recording and release of an EP titled Afterlife in early 2016.
 The band expanded into an eventual seven-piece when they recorded the band's independent first LP, Strange Doings in the Night, in early 2017, incorporating strings, keys and bass - via Susy, Courtney, Beth and Maddox - that are now part of the band's foundation.

-Why are Strange Doings in the Night and Afterlife no longer available online?
+Why is your EP Afterlife no longer available online?

-For a multitude of reasons, we have decided to no longer carry those releases on streaming services or sell physical copies.
-The biggest is that they were recorded in the early phases of our band's existence and we no longer feel as though the quality of those recordings are a good representation of our band.
-However, we would like to revisit and potentially re-record songs from these releases in the future.
+The biggest is that it was recorded in the early phases of our band's existence and we no longer feel as though the quality of those recordings are a good representation of our band.
+We're exploring options to re-mix/re-master those sessions in the future.

-For those interested, both albums can be downloaded for free via these Google Drive links: Afterlife EP and Strange Doings in the Night.
+For those interested, it can still be downloaded for free via this Google Drive links: Afterlife EP.

 How did you come up with your band name?

 Sarah came up with it while driving in the car because it had nice alliteration.
 That's literally the whole story.
 If they had known where any of this was going, they probably would have picked something without their name in it - but here we are.
 They tried to change the band name at one point, but then the rest of the band talked them out of it.

 Beyond that, our band supports consent and communication in relationships.

 How has being a group of openly queer musicians impacted you as a band?